echogarden-project/audio-io/docs/Building.md

 ## Windows x64

 * Install Visual Studio 2022 build tools
-* Use `x64 Native Tools Command Prompt for VS 2022` to ensure x64 VS2022 build tools are available in path
 * In `addons`, run `npm install` and then `npm run build-windows-x64`

 ## macOS x64 and arm64